-In 2019, Shell paid and collected more than $61.3 billion to governments.
-We paid $7.8 billion in income taxes and $5.9 billion in government royalties.
-In addition, we collected $47.6 billion in excise duties, sales taxes and similar levies on our fuel and other products on behalf of governments.
+In 2020, Shell paid $47.3 billion to governments.
+We paid $3.4 billion in corporate income taxes and $3.5 billion in government royalties.
+In addition, we collected $40.4 billion in excise duties, sales taxes and similar levies on our fuel and other products on behalf of governments.

-The 2019 Payments to Governments Report details payments in 28 countries where Shell has Upstream operations, including the basis of reporting and a breakdown by country.
-The report is prepared in accordance with the UK’s Reports on Payments to Governments Regulations 2014 (as amended in December 2015).
-This is the fifth report issued by Shell under such Regulations.
+The 2020 Payments to Governments Report details payments in 24 countries where Shell has Upstream operations, including the basis of reporting and a breakdown by country.
+The report is prepared in accordance with the UK’s Reports on Payments to Governments Regulations 2014 (amended December 2015).
+This is the sixth report issued by Shell under such regulations.